 Are you living your life purpose?
 When most people answer that question, they acknowledge they are not living their purpose.
 But, they have an invalid excuse, they don’t want to take a pay cut.
 What if I told you that purpose and pay cut don’t belong in the same sentence?
 In this talk you will realize your life your purpose and learn to focus on what you will gain, not what you will lose by living your purpose.
 By the end, you will agree that purpose and pay cut don’t belong in the same sentence.

-Leading Below the Surface: How to Build Real Relationships With People Different from You to Transform Your Workplace, Community and Life
+Leading Below the Surface: How to Build Real (And Psychologically Safe) Relationships with People Different from You to Transform Your Workplace, Community and Life

 In addition to what was mentioned above, participants will learn:

-In an ever changing world, leading now heavily involves doing so with others that are different from you.
+In an ever-changing world, leading now heavily involves doing so with others that are different from you.
 Without even knowing it, we tend to favor those similar to us.
 How can we recognize our biases and become exceptional leaders, especially amongst those that are different from us?
-In this talk, you will learn how to recognize biases and take actions to be an extraordinary leaders of others different from you.
+In this talk, you will learn how to recognize biases and take actions to be extraordinary leaders of others who are different from us.

-Maybe you are a rockstar or maybe you got your foot in the door of a quickly growing organization.
+Maybe you are a natural badass or maybe you got your foot in the door of a quickly growing organization.
 Either way, you continue to get promoted before you are ready.
 But, imposter syndrome is real and, deep down, you feel like you have no idea what’s going on.
 How do you lead with confidence even when your inner critic says you are not ready?
 In this talk you will learn just that – how to lead when you have no idea what’s going on.
-Using science based strategies, you will return to the office reinvigorated and ready to lead.
+Using science-based strategies, you will return to the office reinvigorated and ready to lead.